An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Linear problem

-Let $u$ be a $\beta$-homogeneous Dir minimizer that satisfies Assumption \ref{a:linearproblemquarterspace} for $m=2$.
-By interior regularity in $2$d this function needs to be smooth outside of it's boundary.
+By the interior regularity for Dir-minimizing functions $u$ \cite{DS1} in $2$d the function $u$ needs to be smooth outside of its boundary.
 Thus it must decouple as classical harmonic function that has zero boundary value along $\left \{0 \right\} \times \RR \cup \RR \times \left \{0 \right\}$.
 A classical harmonic function which vanishes on the boundary of the quarter $2$d plane must have frequency at least $2$.
 This is because it's restriction to $S^1$ must solve

 with $f(0)=f(\pi/2)=0$.
 We can extend periodically, which makes it a classical homogeneous harmonic function in the plane.
 Since $f$ constant or $f$ linear are not options for $f$ to be non-trivial, the homogeneity for $f$ must be at least $2$.
 Moreover we must have that $\lambda=k$ is an even integer and